Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Chiefs stats and trends

-- The Chiefs have been favored by 1 point or more 10 times this season and have covered the spread in two of them.

-- Kansas City's games this year have gone over the total in four out of 10 opportunities (40%).
+- Kansas City's games this year have eclipsed the over/under four times in 10 opportunities (40%).

-- When Kansas City piles up more than 331.8 yards, the team is 2-8 against the spread and 4-4 overall.
+- In games that Kansas City picks up more than 331.8 yards, the team is 2-8 against the spread and 4-4 overall.

-- This year, the Chiefs have turned the ball over 19 times, six more than the Packers' takeaways (13).
+- The Chiefs have turned the ball over 19 times this season, six more turnovers than the Packers have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Packers.